Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections: The inflationary background in the geometric framework

 Similarly, for $\epsilon_{2H}(t)$, $\epsilon_{3H}(t)$ and $\epsilon_{4H}(t)$, we find

-The expression for $H(t)$ in \eqref{eq:H-to-eps}, combined with \eqref{eq:Epsilon_Expansion_234}, solve the Friedmann equation \eqref{eq:Friedmann_Modified}, up to $\order{\epsilon^4}$, representing excellent approximations during the quasi-de Sitter epoch.
+The expression for $H(t)$ in \eqref{eq:H-to-eps}, combined with \eqref{eq:Epsilon_Expansion_234}, solves the Friedmann equation \eqref{eq:Friedmann_Modified}, up to $\order{\epsilon^4}$, representing excellent approximations during the quasi--de Sitter epoch.
 The Hubble flow expansion is also useful to express the number of e-foldings $N$ as an integral over $\epsilon_{1H}$.
-This quantity, the amount of cosmological expansion from a given time $t$ until the end of inflation, is defined by $a(t_{\mathrm{end}})=\ee^{N}\,a(t)$, and can be expressed as
+This quantity, the amount of cosmological expansion from a given time $t$ until the end of inflation, is defined by $a(t_{\mathrm{end}})=\ee^{N}\,a(t)$ and can be expressed as